Introduction to Statistical Methods MED5477

 This course assumes no prior knowledge of statistics.
 It covers graphical and numerical methods of displaying and summarising data along with the use and interpretation of confidence intervals, significance tests (t tests, chi-square tests, etc.), correlation and linear regression.
 Students get hands on experience of using appropriate statistical software to carry out these analyses.

 This 10 week online course comprises 10 weekly lectures, each taking the form of two or three short lectures totalling around 90 minutes duration, and nine related weekly academic exercises e.g. discussion forums, computing based practical exercises.
-Exercises will provide opportunity to apply statistical tests and each will require around four notional hours of student effort and each week an academic staff member will convene an online tutorial related to these.
+Exercises will provide opportunity to apply statistical tests and each will require around four notional hours of student effort.
+Solutions will be provided.

 MED5029 Introduction to Statistical Methods

-One 1,500 word essay will address a series of data analysis tasks and this will comprise 25% of the assessment.
-The practical skills assessment will be a compilation of completed statistical analyses of 2,000 words arising from weekly exercises and this will comprise 75% of the assessment.
+One 1,500 word essay will address a series of statistical topics and this will comprise 25% of the assessment.
+The practical skills assessment will assess a compilation of statistical analyses completed by the students over 10 weeks, and of 2,000 words, arising from weekly exercises and this will comprise 75% of the assessment.

 1. To introduce fundamental concepts in biostatistics, especially uncertainty, variation, estimation and comparison.